ibm-cloud-docs/vpc/vpn-site-to-site-routes-propagating.md

 ## Setting up a transit gateway with policy-based VPN for VPC
 {: #setup-tg-with-vpn-vpc}

 This configuration is applicable only for a policy-based VPN.
-Dynamic route-based VPN automatically propagates routes and doesn't require manual configuration with Transit Gateway.
+A dynamic route-based VPN automatically propagates routes and doesn't require manual configuration with Transit Gateway.
 {: note}

 Follow the steps to set up a transit gateway with policy-based VPN for VPC:

 1. When you [create a transit gateway](/docs/transit-gateway?topic=transit-gateway-ordering-transit-gateway&interface=ui) to connect VPCs, [create an ingress routing table](/docs/vpc?topic=vpc-create-vpc-routing-table&interface=ui) in the VPC where the VPN gateway exists.
 1. Select **VPN gateway** if you want VPN gateway routes to be propagated to the routing table.
-1. Turn the **Advertise to** switch to **On** when you select **Transit gateway** so that the on-premises routes learned from the VPN gateway are advertised to the Transit Gateway.
+1. Turn the **Advertise to** switch to **On** when you select **Transit gateway** so that the on-premises routes that are learned from the VPN gateway are advertised to the Transit Gateway.

 After the connection with the transit gateway is established, the route displays **On** in the Advertise column of the routing table.
 The on-premises routes are automatically advertised through the transit gateway after the ingress routing table accepts routes from the VPN gateway.

-Both VPN gateway subnet and the virtual server instance subnet are set as remote CIDRs if they are configured as local CIDRs.
+Both the VPN gateway subnet and the virtual server instance subnet are set as remote CIDRs if they are configured as local CIDRs.

 For troubleshooting purposes, you can select or deselect **VPN gateway** to check routes that were added by the VPN gateway.
 {: tip}